farcloser/lepton/docs/command-reference.md

 - :nerd_face: `--cosign-key`: Path to the public key file, KMS, URI or Kubernetes Secret for `--verify=cosign`
 - :nerd_face: `--cosign-certificate-identity`: The identity expected in a valid Fulcio certificate for --verify=cosign.
 Valid values include email address, DNS names, IP addresses, and URIs.
 Either --cosign-certificate-identity or --cosign-certificate-identity-regexp must be set for keyless flows
 - :nerd_face: `--cosign-certificate-identity-regexp`: A regular expression alternative to --cosign-certificate-identity for --verify=cosign.
 Accepts the Go regular expression syntax described at https://golang.org/s/re2syntax.
 Either --cosign-certificate-identity or --cosign-certificate-identity-regexp must be set for keyless flows
-- :nerd_face: `--cosign-certificate-oidc-issuer`: The OIDC issuer expected in a valid Fulcio certificate for --verify=cosign,, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth.
+- :nerd_face: `--cosign-certificate-oidc-issuer`: The OIDC issuer expected in a valid Fulcio certificate for --verify=cosign, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth.
 Either --cosign-certificate-oidc-issuer or --cosign-certificate-oidc-issuer-regexp must be set for keyless flows
-- :nerd_face: `--cosign-certificate-oidc-issuer-regexp`: A regular expression alternative to --certificate-oidc-issuer for --verify=cosign,.
+- :nerd_face: `--cosign-certificate-oidc-issuer-regexp`: A regular expression alternative to --certificate-oidc-issuer for --verify=cosign.
 Accepts the Go regular expression syntax described at https://golang.org/s/re2syntax.
 Either --cosign-certificate-oidc-issuer or --cosign-certificate-oidc-issuer-regexp must be set for keyless flows

 Unimplemented `docker run` flags:
     `--blkio-weight-device`, `--cpu-rt-*`, `--device-*`,